RebelGuy/chat-mate/projects/server/readme.md

 5. `yarn start:release` to run the release server

+## Authentication
+### YouTube
+Run `yarn auth` and log in using the streaming account, or a moderator account.
+After the Electron app closes, note the authentication token in the console and use it as the `AUTH` environment variable.

+### Twitch
+Enure you create an application on the [Twitch Developer Console](https://dev.twitch.tv/console/apps).
+Note down the application ID and secret and set the relevant environment variables.
+These will not change in the future.

+For the initial authentication, you will need to start the Electron app via `yarn auth:twitch:<debug|release>` and sign in manually.
+After the Electron app closes, note the access token and refresh token printed in the console and set the relevant environment variables.
+The next time the project is run, these will be stored in the database (`twitch_auth` table) and retrieved thereon, so the variables can be safely removed before subsequent runs.

+Important: The application scope is hardcoded in `TwurpleAuthProvider.ts` and `TwitchAuth.ts` at the moment.
+Making any changes to the scope will require that you delete the single row in the `twitch_auth` table and follow the steps above to repeat the initial authentication process. **There is currently no indication that a

 # .env
 Define a `debug.env` and `release.env` file that sets the following environment variables, one per line, in the format `KEY=value`.
 The `template.env` file can be used as a template.